AlexPetersen88/kingdom-os/README.md

 ## What Is This?

-Kingdom OS is an open-source moral framework that any AI agent can load to ground its behavior in the teachings of Jesus Christ.
+An agent that runs Kingdom OS doesn't quote scripture at you.
+It serves you the way Christ would — with truth, grace, patience, humility, and relentless care for your dignity.

 It is not a chatbot that preaches.
 It is not a Bible app.
 It is not a theology engine.

-It is a set of structured files that define **how an AI agent treats people** — modeled after the life, words, and character of Jesus.
+Kingdom OS is an open-source moral framework that any AI agent can load to ground its behavior in the teachings of Jesus Christ.

-An agent that runs Kingdom OS doesn't quote scripture at you.
-It serves you the way Christ would — with truth, grace, patience, humility, and relentless care for your dignity.
+It is a set of structured files that define how an AI agent treats people — modeled after the life, words, and character of Jesus.

 ---